berkerdemirel/decompl/README.md

 # DECOMPL: Decompositional Learning with Attention Pooling for Group Activity Recognition from a Single Volleyball Image

+This is an official implementation of [DECOMPL: Decompositional Learning with Attention Pooling for Group Activity Recognition from a Single Volleyball Image](https://arxiv.org/abs/2303.06439).
+In this repository, we provide PyTorch code for training and testing as described in the paper.

+!(./figures/model_figure.png)

 ## Preparing Dataset

 1. Download VD from following link: [Volleyball dataset](https://drive.google.com/drive/folders/1rmsrG1mgkwxOKhsr-QYoi9Ss92wQmCOS).